Distribution

 Fast Moving Consumer Goods (FMCG) – Retail superstore chains are available in the main Ukrainian cities and primarily specialize in FMCG, consumer electronics, Do-it-Yourself (DIY), automotive parts and accessories, cosmetics and toiletries, pharmaceuticals, and health care goods.

 The major international investors in the Ukrainian retail FMCG market are METRO GROUP (Germany), Auchan (France), Consul Trade House UAB (Lithuania) and Spar (Netherlands).
 In 2020, REWE Group completed the sale of its Billa supermarket chain in Ukraine to UAB Consul Trade House, the owner of Novus Ukraine – one of the leading Ukrainian food retailers.
-Billa was the first international food retailer to open in Kyiv in February 2000, and had since grown into a network of 35 supermarkets in Kyiv, Kyiv region and Zhytomyr.
+Billa was the first international food retailer to open in Kyiv in February 2000 and had since grown into a network of 35 supermarkets in the broader Kyiv region and Zhytomyr.
+The top four national FMCG retailers in the market are the Fozzy Group, ATB Market, Retail Group, and Furshet.

-Consumer Electronics and Household Appliance Chains: currently, the largest household appliances and electronics market players are Foxtrot, Eldorado , and Comfy.
+- Consumer Electronics and Household Appliance Chains: currently, the largest household appliances and electronics market players are Foxtrot, Eldorado, and Comfy.
 These chain operators sell most of the consumer electronics and household appliances through their retail outlets located throughout Ukraine.

-Beauty and Toiletries Chains - The top four nationwide beauty chains in Ukraine include Eva (560 stores), DC-Watsons (440 stores), Prostor (280 stores), and Kosmo (106 stores).
+- Beauty and Toiletries Chains: The top four nationwide beauty chains in Ukraine include Eva (560 stores), DC-Watsons (440 stores), Prostor (280 stores), and Kosmo (106 stores).

+- Drug (Pharmacy) Chains: Pharmaceuticals are sold through more than 21,000 private and municipal pharmacies and pharmacy retail points.
+Private pharmacies dominate 87.5 % of the market, while the remaining 13 % of pharmacies are owned by municipalities.
+Many regions and municipalities have been looking to expand or launch so-called ‘social pharmacies,’ which stock essential medicines and charge little or no mark-up.
 Consolidation levels in retail pharmaceutical sales in Ukraine are still low, with no chains that have a presence in all regions of Ukraine.
-The three largest pharmacy chains (Pharmacy-Magnolia, brand “Apteka Nyzkyh Tsin”), Med-Service Group and Titan (“Zdorovye” brand), account for only eight percent of total pharmacy sales.
+The three largest pharmacy chains (Pharmacy-Magnolia, brand “Apteka Nyzkyh Tsin”), Med-Service Group and Titan (“Zdorovye” brand), account for only 8% of total pharmacy sales.
 Given the low level of concentration in retail pharmaceutical sales, there is significant opportunity for international chains to enter the Ukrainian market.

-Using an Agent to Sell US Products and Services
+Using an Agent to Sell U.S. Products and Services

-The Commercial Service strongly advises against covering the Ukrainian market from regional offices in Europe.
+The Commercial Service strongly advises against covering the Ukrainian market solely from regional offices in Europe.
 Ukrainians prefer to deal directly with local agents or representatives and subsequently an on-the-ground presence is crucial to successful business development in Ukraine.
 In addition, your Ukrainian partner can help you explore markets beyond Ukraine.
-Finally, given the ongoing war between Ukraine and Russia, several companies have reported that commercial relationships managed by regional offices in Russia have become very politicized and that information to U.S. headquarters companies regarding the Ukrainian market may be distorted as a result.
+Finally, given the ongoing war between Ukraine and Russia, several companies have reported that commercial relationships managed by regional offices located in Russia have become very politicized and that information to U.S. headquarters companies regarding the Ukrainian market may be distorted as a result.

 Establishing an Office

-A foreign company interested in starting a business in Ukraine has the option of forming a joint stock company, a limited liability company, a wholly-owned subsidiary, or a representative office.
+A foreign company interested in starting a business in Ukraine has the option of forming a joint stock company, a limited liability company, a wholly owned subsidiary, or a representative office.
 It is also possible to work in Ukraine through joint venture/cooperation agreements and investment funds/mutual funds.
 For regulatory and taxation purposes, representative offices are considered to be independent legal entities, with some exceptions.
 A representative office can carry out marketing, promotional, and other auxiliary functions, but it cannot sell goods or services.
-The Commercial Service recommends establishing a wholly-owned company in Ukraine if you intend to carry out manufacturing or other significant local commercial activities.
-A foreign legal entity may have both a representative office and a wholly-owned subsidiary.
+The Commercial Service recommends establishing a wholly owned company in Ukraine if you intend to carry out manufacturing or other significant local commercial activities.
+A foreign legal entity may have both a representative office and a wholly owned subsidiary.
 A limited liability company is the most popular form of a legal entity in Ukraine as it can conduct a broad range of business activities.

 To register a representative office of a foreign business entity, you must submit the following documentation: